 - James R broke the Sussex county U14s 200IM record

 - Four Lancing pupils and Club swimmers qualified for ESSA National relay finals in 2020

 - Stuart Woolliscroft broke the Sussex County Masters 25-29yrs 50m Backstroke record

 - Julie Bruton broke the Sussex County Masters 30-34yrs 50m Backstroke record

 - 1st and 2nd U14 boys points scorers were George C and James R.

 - The National Arena Swimming League and full competition calendar under Lancing College as newly formed Club

-- The development of the Masters squad: with more training hours and a stronger team, we are very excited to see what the 2019/2020 season has in store for our Masters and Triathletes
+- The development of the Masters squad: with more training hours and a stronger team, we are very excited to see what the 2019-2020 has in store for our Masters and Triathletes

 - Lancing College ‘Mini Meet’ in December 2019: the Club has some simply outstanding swimmers that are still too young to compete and so we are hosting our own ‘mini meet’ competition in December to give those youngsters some experience in a race environment.